joaotavora/yasnippet/doc/snippet-organization.rst

   ;; Map `yas/load-directory' to every element
   (mapc 'yas/load-directory yas/root-directory)

-Here the directories after the first are loaded, their snippets considered for expansion, but development still happens in "~/emacs.d/mysnippets"
+In this last example, the all the directories are loaded and their snippets considered for expansion.
+However development still happens in the first element, "~/emacs.d/mysnippets".

 Organizing snippets
 ===================